 The M.S. degree is the terminal degree for most employment situations.
 Its completion indicates that the student has achieved some proficiency in (has mastered) independent research, writing, and project management, and has developed a solid background in geology.
-General information about reaching this level of proficiency and the requirements completing the M.S. degree are outlined in this guide
+General information about reaching this level of proficiency and the requirements for completing the M.S. degree are outlined in this guide.

 Please note that the information presented here is offered as advice only.
 Official requirements for individual students are those in effect during the year in which the student is accepted into the program.
 All students should consult the Graduate Catalog for the appropriate year.

 Students are advised to work closely with their major professor and with the Director of Graduate Studies to ensure that all requirements are met in a timely fashion.

 Graduate students accepted into the Geological Sciences M.S. program are expected to have the equivalent of the undergraduate Geological Sciences degree from East Carolina University.
 Students must ultimately eliminate deficiencies defined at the time of their entrance into the program.

 All graduate students must pass an entrance exam administered during their first semester.
 This exam is used primarily as a diagnostic tool to identify weaknesses in the student's geologic background.
 Doing a project or taking a course in any weak area addresses poor performance on any portion of the exam.
 Preparation for the exam should include a review of your undergraduate course material and thorough understanding of all material in a good freshman geology textbook.